BarbzCodez/BarbzCodez/README.md

 ### Adding a Theme

-Now that you have a resume uploaded, lets add a theme so that it looks like a resume when you host it.
+Now that you have a resume uploaded, lets add a theme so that it looks like a resume on your website.

 1. Go to [https://github.com/elipapa/markdown-cv](https://github.com/elipapa/markdown-cv)
-2. Select **Code > Download ZIP**.
+2. Click on **Code > Download ZIP**.
 3. Click on **Extract All** to unzip the files.
-4. Open the extracted folder and drag your repo the file: `_config.yml` and the folders `_layouts` and `media`.
+4. Open the extracted folder and drag the following files into your repo: `_config.yml` and the folders `_layouts` and `media`.
    > When copying your folders, if you get a popup asking if you want to copy the media or folder, select **Copy Folder** and it would be added to your side bar.

 If done successfully, you should see the following on your Explorer: